mikependon/RepoDB.NET/pages/operations/executescalar.md

 ## ExecuteScalar

 This method is used to execute a raw-SQL directly towards the database.
 It returns a value of the first-row's first-column of the resultset.
 This method supports all types of RDMBS data providers.
 The only requirement is that, user needs to provide the raw-SQL itself.

-> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 #### Installation